Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 - WhatsApp login completes on hacker’s device

-- Victim is locked out
+- Victim locked out.

 Common Mistakes That Help Hackers